Tufin/test-network-policies/README.md

 ./test-netpol.sh
 ```

-You should "SUCCESS" after each test.
+You should see "SUCCESS" after each test.
 If you see "FAIL" then something went wrong.
 If you think its a bug, please submit an issue with the kubernetes and CNI platform/version details, and the failing test.